-The arts are a critical part of a well-rounded course of study for preparation for postsecondary success in a vibrant, critical and creative thinking 21st century economy.
-ESE’s Arts Education Advisory Council works to address the issues innate in revising the Arts Curriculum Framework as well as to research, review, and document recommendations for advancing the arts.
-The Council is considering ways to support districts in effective and meaningful curriculum integration in arts education.
-In addition, we plan to begin reporting more discretely on student access to and participation in arts coursework at the school and district level.
-Our work to promote arts education has been informed by recommendations from the state’s Creative Challenge Index Commission and supported through targeted appropriations from the state legislature.
+DESE will continue to increase investment in the Arts with several new resources and support offerings for districts.
+DESE will support schools and districts to use the Arts and Cultural Vitality Index, a self-assessment tool that supports districts to identify areas of inequitable access for historically underserved populations, including students with disabilities, students of color, and multilingual students.
+This self-assessment will lead to planning actions to reduce inequitable access.
+In addition, DESE has identified Dance education as an artistic discipline with low access statewide and will be focusing on enhancing the Dance teacher pipeline and placement into historically underserved schools.

-ESE’s College, Career and Technical Education unit provides schools with support and resources to increase the enrollment, retention, and completion of students in career and technical education programs that are nontraditional for their gender.
+DESE’s College, Career and Technical Education unit provides schools with support and resources to increase the enrollment, retention, and completion of students in career and technical education programs that are nontraditional for their gender.

 Early college programming incorporates credit-bearing college coursework and academic supports into the high school experience to support increased numbers of students, particularly those who are traditionally underrepresented in postsecondary education, to graduate from high school and go on to complete a postsecondary credential with currency in the labor market.
-ESE provides support for schools and districts to consider and develop early college offerings.
+DESE provides support for schools and districts to consider and develop early college offerings.
+DESE’s partnership with the Massachusetts Department of Higher Education (DHE) as of June 2022 has designated Early College programming totaling 51 high schools (48 Designated high schools and 3 sender schools) and 24 higher education partners.
+Over 25 new partnerships in MA have submitted letters of intent to apply for MA Early College Designation for school year 2023-24

-The Quality Enhancements in After-School and Out-of-School Time (ASOST-Q) grant is a state-funded initiative that leverages out-of-school time (OST) to improve the academic, physical, social, and emotional wellness of students in the Commonwealth.
-Through this program, and the 21st Century Community Learning Centers program (see below), ESE encourages grantees to use funds to provide academic enrichment that enhances school-day offerings.
-In addition, these grant program provide technical assistance, professional development and networking statewide to build the capacity of the OST field to contribute to efforts to provide a well-rounded education.
+The After-School and Out-of-School Time (ASOST) grant is a state-funded initiative that leverages out-of-school time (OST) to improve the academic, physical, social, and emotional wellness of students in the Commonwealth with grant funding specifically for quality enhancements and increased access for students most in need.
+Through this program, the 21st Century Community Learning Centers program (see below), and additional state and federally funded after school and summer programs, DESE encourages grantees to use funds to provide academic enrichment that enhances school-day/year offerings.
+In addition, these grant programs provide technical assistance, professional development, and networking statewide to build the capacity of the OST field to contribute to efforts to provide a well-rounded education.

-Through the Massachusetts School Breakfast Challenge, schools are encouraged to increase their school breakfast participation.
-The Challenge partners are offering technical assistance and grant funding to schools seeking assistance to increase their breakfast participation through strategies that include adopting a new breakfast model and improving the quality of their breakfast menu.
-Research shows that students who eat breakfast are more ready to learn.

-ESE has historically partnered with districts and taken advantage of federal funds to subsidize the cost of Advanced Placement Exams for low income students.
-Moving forward, we will ensure that districts are aware that Title IV, Part A and Title I, Part A funds may be used to support this expense.

-ESE will support and encourage LEAs as they consider how they are ensuring a well-rounded education for all students when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.
+DESE will support and encourage LEAs as they consider how they are ensuring a well-rounded education for all students when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.
 We will continue to invite districts to take advantage of the state-level initiatives noted above to support their work.
 Additionally, we will encourage districts to consult the guidance issued by USED on use of Title IV, Part A funds.